flame retardant

 Some major industries that rely on flame retardants to add safety to their products are:

 • Household Goods and Furnishings: Furniture is often treated with flame-resistant chemicals to slow or inhibit fire.
-Most items are treated for residential use, including mattresses, couches, curtains, tables.
+Most items are treated for residential use, including mattresses, couches, curtains, and tables.

 • Electronics: Flame retardants are essential to the plastic coatings that encase wiring in our buildings, homes, and electronic devices.
 Today’s consumers have more electronics than at any time in history, which means homes and businesses have more wiring than ever before.